MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Add-AppxPackage.md

 ```

 ### -DeferRegistrationWhenPackagesAreInUse
 Specifies that the app will not register for a user if currently in use.
-The app will update on next launch.
+The app will update on the next launch.

 ```yaml
 Type: SwitchParameter